nocodb/nocodb/README.md

 There are different ways to start using NocoDB.
 You can either signup on <a href="https://app.nocodb.com/?ref=github">NocoDB Cloud</a> or self-host it.
 The self-hosting can be done using Docker, Docker Compose, Binaries, or using the script.

-## Easy Installation
+## One-Click Install

-This script installs NocoDB with PostgreSQL, Redis, and Minio for a complete setup in a docker environment.
+This script installs NocoDB with PostgreSQL, Redis, and Minio (for file storage) using Docker Compose.
 ```bash
 bash <(curl -sSL http://install.nocodb.com/noco.sh) <(mktemp)
 ````